Surya2206/E-commerce-Customer-Segmentation/README.md

-Project : E-commerce Customer Segmentation
+# E-commerce Customer Segmentation

-Problem Statement : Given the e-commerce data, use k-means clustering algorithm to cluster customers with similar interest.
+## Problem Statement :

+Given the e-commerce data, use k-means clustering algorithm to cluster customers with similar interest.

-Abstract:
+## Abstract:

 A key challenge for e-commerce businesses is to analyze the trend in the market to increase their sales.
 The trend can be easily observed if the companies can group the customers; based on their activity on the e-commerce site.
 This grouping can be done by applying different criteria like previous orders, mostly searched brands.

-Approach:
+## Approach:

 * Exploring missing value,skewness and outliers in the dataset.